rrainey/dropkick/LOG-FORMAT.md

 # $PST Record

 This record records application state changes.
-This internal state machine is used to identify when to start and stop loggin of each jump.
+This internal state machine is used to identify when to start and stop logging of each jump.

 The application defines WAIT, FLIGHT, JUMPING, and LANDED1 states.
-This infomation might be useful to isolate specific segments of the jump for post-jump analysis.
+This information might be useful to isolate specific segments of the jump during post-jump analysis.

 ### Comma-separated Fields